AndreLeEEEEE/Auto232/README.md

 the lastest entries.
 If the entries suggest the line was moving in the past minute, the moving progress bar goes up by one.
 If the entries suggest a halt, the halting progress bar goes up by one.
 The html file hasn't been tested in real-time yet, so there's probably some bugs in it.

+Update 7/22/2021: The hardware hasn't been installed yet nor is it finished yet as a bug has come up.
+Rick has told me that he will absolutely finish and hang up the hardware by next Tuesday.
+He also promised Alex that he'd finish this before his rapidly approaching surgery.
+That bug with the hardware stemmed from the hardware.
+Without a capacitor or something else, the optical sensor would transmit a variety of 1's and 0's when a state change occurs.
+However, the final transmission does give a correct indication of the actual state.
+With a small capacitor, the flood of random transmissions during a state change don't appear anymore.
+Now, a state change brings on double the output.
+The correct data gets transmitted, but twice.
+With that something else installed, there aren't extra transmissions anymore, but all outputted 0's show up as 1's.
+I believe Rick is gonna stick with the small capacitor and he's gonna fix the bugs through software instead of hardware.